 One last tip . . .

 For those who had their heart set on a very particular date for one of the parks listed above and found it was booked up, all is not lost.

 There is always the option to bank the idea for another year and uncover the National Park Service’s underrated gems instead, explore these crowd-free national park alternatives, or head to some of the dozens of U.S. state parks worth discovering this summer and fall, too.

-This story was first published on May 13, 2021, and has been updated to include current information.
+This story was first published in 2021, and has been updated to include current information.